ARI SHAPIRO, Host:

 TAMARA KEITH: Muncheez is open for business.
 But it's nothing like it was before the earthquake.
 The corner pizza place that was too expensive for most Haitians to enjoy is now serving rice and beans, chicken, spaghetti, anything the owners can get their hands on, and it's all free.
 Co-owner Gilbert Bailly says it started the day after the earthquake when he realized his ingredients would spoil before anyone would have the wherewithal to buy a pizza.

-Mr. GILBERT BAILLY (Co-Owner, Muncheez): So instead of losing the food, we said let's cook the food and give it away to people that needs it.
+GILBERT BAILLY: So instead of losing the food, we said let's cook the food and give it away to people that needs it.
 And then two days after, we are running out of diesel, running out of gas, running out of food.
 We had people that has businesses and started to bring food to us.
 And we are doing that since.

 KEITH: When donations from other businesses in the neighborhood ran out, Bailly's nephew gathered money from friends and brought in a truckload of food from the Dominican Republic.
 Now Bailly has a Facebook page and is trying to get additional help that way.

-Mr. GILBERT: As long as I have stuff to give, Im going to keep doing it.
+BAILLY: As long as I have stuff to give, I'm going to keep doing it.
 It keeps myself busy.
 It gives me hope.

 KEITH: Muncheez is feeding 1,000 people a day.
 Around Port-au-Prince, in small ways people are doing the same thing, sharing food with their neighbors, trying to stretch every morsel.
 Lines are wrapped around the building when the restaurant finally opens its doors in the late afternoon.
 Some have been waiting for hours.
 Leonce Bell is 40-years-old and has just been handed a plate of spaghetti and a cup of water.
 When the earthquake hit, he lost his house and his job.
 Now his family is living in a public park with thousands of others where food is hard to come by.